lanking520/Digital_China/Func_test.md

 ## Project Description
 This project is aimed to help the software testers to test all of the functionalities of the apps in a few seconds.
 The current thinking is using JAVA to simulate GET, POST and DELETE commands in the HTTP protocol.
 Still under thinking stages.
 See what happened.
 ## Steps to solve the problems
+1. Create a simple robot that could auto login with data access
+2. Manipulate it with more access to more data and pages
 ### Safe Decision:
 On Windows:
 ```